José Luis Oliveira

 On the top of the window there is a large genomic viewer with a movable and resizable window that allows specifying a region to be explored in the centre zone.
-This viewer dinstinguishes exons (blue) and introns (purple), and allows quickly jumping through the gene.
+This viewer distinguishes exons (blue) and introns (purple), and allows quickly jumping through the gene.
 The centre zone is populated with gene data and information, in three distinct panels, described below:

-Mutations are identified by diferent colours, and shown next to the corresponding nucleotides.
+Mutations are identified by different colours, and shown next to the corresponding nucleotides.
 Additional information about a mutation can be obtain by clicking on the mutation.
 The Information Panel (right side of the workspace) will display details regarding the selected mutation’s position, source, type, annotation, etc.

 The Navigation Panel also permits filtering what mutation types are to be shown in the Gene Panel.
 For instance, if you only check Substitutions, all mutations besides SNPs will be hidden.

 This panel shows you a quick information about the gene that you are analysing.
 The current information supported is the following:

 To load a gene sequence and align it with the reference gene, click the menu Genes → Load gene file.
 Alternatively, go to the menu File → Load gene file.
 You will be prompted with a new window to select the file you want to load.
 For the current version we support the file types: